-This management information circular (the "Circula0072") has been prepared by management of Anaconda Mining Inc. (the "Corporation") to everyone who was a shareholder of record of the Corporation on June 15, 2020 (the "Record Date"), which is the date that has been fixed by the Board of Directors of the Corporation as the date to determine the shareholders who are entitled to receive notice of and to vote at the Meeting (as defined below).
+This management information circular (the "Circular") has been prepared by management of Anaconda Mining Inc. (the "Corporation") to everyone who was a shareholder of record of the Corporation on March 23, 2022 (the "Record Date"), which is the date that has been fixed by the Board of Directors of the Corporation as the date to determine the shareholders who are entitled to receive notice of and to vote at the Meeting (as defined below).

-This Circular is furnished in connection with the solicitation by management of Anaconda Mining Inc. of proxies to be used at the annual and special meeting (the "Meeting") of the shareholders of the Corporation to be held on July 30, 2020 at the offices of the Corporation, 150 York Street, Suite 410, Toronto, Ontario at 10:00 a.m.
-(Eastern time) for the purposes set forth in the notice of the Meeting that accompanies this Circular (the "Notice of Meeting").
+This Circular is furnished in connection with the solicitation by management of Anaconda Mining Inc. of proxies to be used at the annual and special meeting (the "Meeting") of the shareholders of the Corporation to be held on May 12, 2022 virtually via live audio webcast available online using the TSX meeting platform at https://virtual-meetings.tsxtrust.com/1275 (Meeting ID#1275; Password: anaconda2022), at 10:00 a.m.
+(Toronto time) for the purposes set forth in the notice of the Meeting that accompanies this Circular (the "Notice of Meeting").
 It is expected that the solicitation will be made primarily by mail, using notice and access, but proxies may also be solicited personally by directors, officers or regular employees of the Corporation.
 The total cost of the solicitation will be borne directly by the Corporation.